frictionlessdata/website/site/blog/2018-07-16-visible-findable-shareable-data/README.md

 ---
 title: Visible, findable, shareable data
-summary: Getting your data out into the world is a crucial step towards its being used and useful.
+description: Getting your data out into the world is a crucial step towards its being used and useful.
 We walk through the steps to publishing on the top data platforms.
 image: /img/blog/visible.png
 tags: ["Goodtables"]
 date: 2018-07-16